|

 first Hoheitszeichen national insignia on the Zeppelintribüne was a large wooden eagle

-designed by Speer for the 1934 Parteitag. |
+designed by Albert Speer for the 1933 Parteitag.
+Right

-A rare color image of the
+- a rare color image of the

 Zeppelintribüne in its finished state.
 "Tag der Gemeinschaft" (Day of